lwaekfjlk/lwaekfjlk.github.io/_pages/about.md

         </p>

         <p>
-            Before embarking on my journey at CMU, I laid my academic foundations at the
+            Before my journey at CMU, I laid my academic foundations at the
             <a href="http://ckc.zju.edu.cn/ckcen/" target="_blank" rel="noopener">ChuKochen Honors College</a> of
             <a href="https://www.zju.edu.cn/english/" target="_blank" rel="noopener">Zhejiang University</a>, where I obtained my Bachelor's degree in Computer Science and Technology (with honors).
 During my years there, I had the privilege of delving into Natural Language Processing (NLP) research, contributing to natural language processing research at
             <a href="https://en.westlake.edu.cn/" target="_blank" rel="noopener">Westlake University</a> and